Which weight loss program should you join?

 |Meal planning tool||✓||✓||✓|

-All three programs provide you with some level of coaching to support you throughout your lifestyle change journey.
+All three programs provide some level of coaching to support you throughout your lifestyle change journey.

-Noom® coaches have a Health Coach Certification offered by the ‘Noomiversity’, which has been approved by the National Board for Health and Wellness Coaches (NBHWC).
+Noom® coaches have a Health Coach Certification from the ‘Noomiversity’, which the National Board has approved for Health and Wellness Coaches (NBHWC).
 You’re assigned a personal coach throughout the program.

-With BetterMe, there’s a variety of coaching options available and qualifications vary.
+With BetterMe, various coaching options are available, and qualifications vary.
 There’s no ongoing coaching with the same person.

 Monthly digital subscriptions: